 4.4 Vertical edges

-Realtors and photographers agree, keep vertical edges straight.
+One of the other real estate photography tips which realtors and photographers agree id keep vertical edges straight.
 Wall lines must be straight up and down.
 A level can be placed in the hot shoe to level the camera to the room accurately.
-This method can result in objects like furniture being cutoff.
+This method can result in objects like furniture being cut off.
 Lowering the tripod is the solution.

 A Tilt-Shift Lens can help you alleviate this issue.
 The Lens Correction Tool in Photoshop and level options in Lightroom can also be used in post-production to correct any converging vertical lines.